Zverik/eesti-hooned/README.md

 Some examples we've found:

-* [Pihlaka 12i, Tallinn](https://livekluster.ehr.ee/ui/ehr/v1/building/101018040) is marked 1999, but before that it was a school building raised somewhere in 1950s.
+* [Pihlaka 12i, Tallinn](https://livekluster.ehr.ee/ui/ehr/v1/building/101018040) is marked 1999, but before that it was a school building finished somewhere in 1950s.
 In 1999 it was converted to a social house.
 * [Tuukri 1b, Tallinn](https://livekluster.ehr.ee/ui/ehr/v1/building/120796837) is marked 1972, but it was completely raised after that, rebuilt from scratch in 2020.
 There is a [service building](https://livekluster.ehr.ee/ui/ehr/v1/building/220795174) from 2020 at that place, but it's not split into visible buildings.